 PolyBlocks: A Compiler Engine#

-PolyBlocks is a high-performance, modular, and fully automatic MLIR-based compiler engine for deep learning (DL) and non-DL computations from PolyMage Labs.
+PolyBlocks is a high-performance, modular, and fully automatic MLIR-based compiler engine from PolyMage Labs for deep learning (DL) and non-DL computations.

-The PolyBlocks engine can be used with existing Python-based programming models like PyTorch, TensorFlow, and JAX, by adding simple annotations in an incremental way.
+The PolyBlocks engine can be used with existing Python-based programming models like PyTorch, TensorFlow, and JAX, through the addition of a single trivial annotation.

 Transformations